Installing Rocky Linux 8¶

 enp0s3, and so on.

-For each interface, you can either configure it using DHCP or manually set the IP address.
+You can either configure each interface using DHCP or manually set the IP address.
 If you choose to configure manually, be sure to have all the pertinent information ready, such as the IP address, netmask, and so on.

 Clicking the Network & Hostname button in the main Installation Summary screen opens the corresponding configuration screen.
 Among other things, you have the option to configure the hostname of the system (the name defaults to